-Ms C complains about a five-year bond issued by Basset & Gold Plc ("B&G Plc") she invested into.
-She says the bond was mis-sold to her, and that she was misled into thinking it was safe, in particular that it had a regulated status and Financial Services Compensation Scheme (FSCS) protection.
-Ms C also says the bond was mismanaged, as she was led to believe that her money would be invested in a range of different businesses rather than it all being lent to one "pay day" lender.
+Ms A complains about a three-year bond she invested into, issued by Basset & Gold Plc ("B&G Plc"), an appointed representative of Gallium Fund Solutions Limited ("Gallium").
+She says the bond was mis-sold to her as she was misled to believe it was a much safer investment than it was (in particular that it had a regulated status and Financial Services Compensation Scheme ("FSCS") protection).

+Mrs A also says the bond was mismanaged, as the money invested into it was all lent to one "pay day" lender, rather than being diversified as she was led to believe it would be.